 If you are considering a scenic drive or hike through Great Smoky Mountains National Park, the best place to start your adventure is at the Sugarlands Visitor Center!
 This informative visitor center is conveniently located just two miles south of Gatlinburg on Route 441 and is open every day of the year except Christmas Day.
 Here are the top 3 reasons to start your visit to the national park at the Sugarlands Visitor Center:

 Did you know that Tennessee has elk?
 There is a healthy population in a hilly area of the Cumberland Plateau!
 A small grassland in Campbell County called Hatfield Knob is a great place to go to see the elk and photograph them.
 If you can’t make it to Campbell County, don’t worry — you can see the elk from the new Elk Cam in Hatfield Knob!
 Here’s all you need to know about Hatfield Knob and the new Elk Cam:

 When you stay at our cabin rentals in Gatlinburg or Pigeon Forge, you will be minutes away from one of America’s most treasured destinations: the Great Smoky Mountains National Park.
-To help you prepare for your vacation, Auntie Belham’s Cabin Rentals has put together six facts about the Great Smoky Mountains that everyone should know:
+This area in East Tennessee is full of so much history and interesting information, so we want to share some Great Smoky Mountains facts with you!
+To help you prepare for your vacation, Auntie Belham’s Cabin Rentals has put together 6 facts about the Great Smoky Mountains that everyone should know:

 There is a total of 150 official Smoky Mountains hiking trails, each of which offers their own set of challenges and natural beauty.
 However, there are a few hiking trails in the national park we think you and your family or group should experience in your lifetime.
 Although none of the trails on our list are considered to be easy hikes, they do present you with some of the most stunning mountain views, unique geology, and incredible opportunities to create memories with your loved ones.